TobseTobse/DD-WRT_NordVPN/README.md

 - Flash [DD-WRT](https://dd-wrt.com) to your router
 - Download the [master ZIP](https://github.com/TobseTobse/DD-WRT_NordVPN/archive/master.zip), extract it to a USB stick and put the stick into your DD-WRT router
-- Login to [http://{your router ip}/admin](http://192.168.0.1/admin), copy the contents of the [Configuring DD-WRT to use our scripts](https://tobsetobse.github.io/DD-WRT_NordVPN#configuring-dd-wrt-to-use-our-scripts) text blocks to the respective fields and reboot your router
+- Login to [http://{your router ip}/admin](http://192.168.0.1/admin), copy the contents of the [Configuring DD-WRT to use our scripts](https://tobsetobse.github.io/DD-WRT_NordVPN#configuring-dd-wrt-to-use-our-scripts) text blocks to the respective fields
+- make the scripts executable and reboot your router

 That's it.
 Have fun!